 Gus Johnson, drums

 Helen Humes, vocals

-Wardell Gray started out playing the clarinet during his teen years in Detroit before switching to the tenor saxophone, inspired by Lester Young.
+After moving to Detroit in 1929, Wardell started playing the clarinet during his teenage years before switching to the tenor saxophone, inspired by Lester Young.

 In the late '40s Gray played with both Charlie Parker and Benny Goodman, before joining Count Basie.

-"Little Pony," Wardell's showcase with Count Basie's orchestra, is considered a classic.
+"Little Pony", Wardell's showcase with Count Basie's orchestra, has come to be considered a classic standard.

-He died under mysterious circumstances in Las Vegas at the young age of 34.
+He died under mysterious circumstances in Las Vegas on May 25, 1955 at the young age of 34.